 In most cases you are selling pure honey straight from the hive with no additives.
 This is an easy one – it is the usual name associated with the product.
 Everyone knows what it means.

-The word “honey” should be on the front panel of the label and it should be in an easy to read, large legible font.
+The word “honey” should be on the front panel of the label and it should be in an easy to read, large legible font or type.

 No, you can not use the volume amount listed for canning jars.
-A 32 fluid ounce quart canning jar – hold 44 oz net weight of honey.
+A 32 fluid ounce quart canning jar – holds 44 oz net weight of honey.

 It is okay to overfill the jar a bit to be safe – I always did.
-But you must have as much product inside the jar as the label says.
+But, you must have at least as much product inside the jar as the label says.
 The consumer must know what they are getting for the cost.